 Boost flavor and cut calories with fresh herbs

-“Marinades, dressings, sauces, and condiments are noteworthy sources of hidden calories,” says Sheri Kasper, RD.
+“Marinades, dressings, sauces, and condiments are noteworthy sources of hidden calories,” says Sheri Kasper, RD, a registered dietitian in North Reading, Massachusetts.
 “Herbs, spices, and seasonings are flavorful alternatives that taste delicious without adding unnecessary calories and sodium to a meal.
 So, next time you’re looking to marinade the chicken, try reaching for basil, thyme, and rosemary instead!”
 Try these other powerful spring superfoods you need in your diet.

 Use pureed prunes instead of sugar

 Yes, really.
-“The average adult in the U.S. consumes three times more added sugar than recommended,” states Erin Palinski-Wade, RD, author of 2-Day Diabetes Diet.
+“The average adult in the U.S. consumes three times more added sugar than recommended,” states Erin Palinski-Wade, RD, a New Jersey-based registered dietitian and author of 2-Day Diabetes Diet.
 “All of this excess sugar can increase the risk for obesity, heart disease, diabetes, and even have a negative impact on concentration and memory.
 When preparing a baked-goods recipe that calls for added sugar, swap it out with pureed prunes instead.
 This easy swap leaves your baked goods moist, sweet, and delicious while cutting out the added sugar and increasing both the fiber and nutrient content of the recipe.”